agrifooddatacanada/OCA_Composer/README.md

 - [OCA Readme](https://github.com/agrifooddatacanada/OCA_README) consumes the JSON schema bundle and creates a human-readable plain text schema document.
 - [Data Entry Excel]() consumes the JSON schema bundle and creates an Excel sheet for data entry based on the information provided for in the schema.

-## Development Status

-This code is created with support by [Agri-food Data Canada](https://agrifooddatacanada.ca/), funded by [CFREF](https://www.cfref-apogee.gc.ca/) through the [Food from Thought grant](https://foodfromthought.ca/) held at the [University of Guelph](https://www.uoguelph.ca/).
-Currently, we do not provide any warranty of any kind regarding the accuracy, security, completeness or reliability of this code or any of its parts.

 ## Running the app locally

 You can clone the project using the git command-line interface or you can download the entire project as a zip using GitHub's user-interface.
 In the project directory, you can run: